Goniometer: GTA 05-02-012 Coordinate Scale and Protractor

-The GTA 05-02-012 protractor included in most of military and ranger students, recruits and the first responders backpack's check lists, also it's used by military personnel in NATO member states and by its allies.
-Identical or modified versions of this tool, based on officially released template, commercially produced by various publishers.
+The GTA 05-02-012 protractor is included in the backpack check lists of most military and ranger students, recruits, and first responders.
+It is also used by military personnel in NATO member states and its allies.
+Identical or modified versions of this tool, based on an officially released template, are commercially produced by various publishers.

 Combat Mission Plotter

-For the needs of combat mission planers designed special plotters for drafting special symbols on maps.
-Such tools combined protractors, rulers and scale plotters on a single plate.
+For the needs of combat missions, planners designed special plotters for drafting special symbols on maps.
+Such tools combined protractors, rulers, and scale plotters on a single plate.